AdityaS1426/BooleansCalendar/README.md

 - Hopefully impliment the database into Java
 - Clean up the UI, and add more features if necessary

+###### Neil Sahai Tickets

+Ticket 1: 5/10-5/15 Study for the CSA test through practice FRQs as well as through multiple choice tests

+- Worked by myself to complete the 2014 MC on collge board
+- Did the APCSA frq that was in my book
+- Refreshed on classes and iteration topic section and completed some MC in my prep book
+- Continued to watch the daily college board videos (AP Live Reviews) and Presentations in class

+Ticket 2: 5/17-5/21 PBL project

+- Begin to implement the Canvas API and how to store the data in databases
+- Assist with the build up of the website on the frontend
+- Help Aditya with his development and integration of both aspects of our website/notification system

+Ticket 3: 5/24-5/28 Integration

+- Work on integration between HTML and the Java code with Praveen
+- Add CSS styling and focus on the User experience (Customer Focused Deliverable)
+- Troubleshoot and make sure that everything is ready for N@TM (Login System/Adding Events/etc)

 ###### Aditya Surapaneni